hrushikeshrv/ocw/CS162/lec8.md

 ## Monitors
 Monitors are a concurrent programming paradigm that are, in a way, cleaner and more intuitive than semaphores.
-A monitor is a lock and zero or more _condition variables_ that represent some constraint.
+A monitor is a lock and zero or more _condition variables_ associated with it.
 A condition variable is just a variable that represents some constraint on the system.

 We have the following functions to use with monitors -
 1. `Wait(&lock)` - Automatically release the lock and go to sleep